-Moreover, as part of the same policy, ICAP has also identified a liquidity contingency plan which shall be used to solve an immediate liquidity crisis.
+Moreover, as part of the same policy, the Company has also identified a liquidity contingency plan which shall be used to solve an immediate liquidity crisis.

 Currently the company has an approved credit line from a local bank in Saudi Arabia.
-As of December 31, 2015 the unutilized amount of this funding credit line amounted to SAR 913 Mn which the company believes is an appropriate liquidity cushion given the low level of liquidity concerns in the near future given that there are no liquidity run offs expected in the near term.
+As of December 31, 2018 the unutilized amount of this funding credit line amounted to SAR 1,176.66 Mn which the company believes is an appropriate liquidity cushion given the low level of liquidity concerns in the near future given that there are no liquidity run offs expected in the near term.